mmya2300/odin-landingpage/README.md

 ### Overall Summary :v:

-I was tasked with created a landing page based on the design given in this section of the course.
-I have already have experience creating a website of my own before, however this time I wanted to use what was taught in the course.
+I was tasked with creating a landing page based on the design in the course section.
+I have already had experience creating a website of my own before.
+However, I wanted to use what was taught in the course this time.

-I wanted my landing page to be centered around a skin-care brand, so I researched alot of beauty websites to look at what they displayed on their page and see how I can implement it on my page.
+I wanted my landing page to be centered around a skin-care brand, so I researched many beauty websites to look at what they displayed on their page and see how I could implement it.

-Overall, I learned alot with this assignment and I'm getting more and more comfortable at the design aspect of web development and can't wait to go to the next section.
+Overall, I learned a lot with this assignment, and I'm getting more and more comfortable with the design aspect of web development and can't wait to go to the next section.

 ### Tech Used :computer_mouse:

 Languages: HTML, CSS